Lyme Disease in Dogs; The Who, What, When, Where, and Why

 - There is a vaccine available for dogs at risk of exposure to Lyme disease.
 Ask your veterinarian if this is recommended for your dog.

 - Effective topical or oral prevention.
-We have several options we recommend here at City Way Animal Clinics depending on your pet’s lifestyle.
+We have several options we recommend here at City Way Animal Clinics depending on your propranolol over the counter pet’s lifestyle.

 Several prevention options are available through our online pharmacies.
 To shop online for your pet’s foods and medications, visit: